lukeomalley/javascript-datastructures/README.md

 - Reverse a word
 - Undo mechanism in text editors
 - Backtracking: think abou solving a maze, when you get to a dead end you need to backtrack

+## Queue
+A queue is a container of objects that are inserted and removed following the FIFO(first in first out) principle.
+New additions are made to the back of the queue(enqueue) and removals are made from the front of the queue(dequeue).
+Applications of a stack:
+- The JS message/callback queue
+- Background tasks on a computer
+- Printer queue